johndgiese/dotvim/README.md

 If you want to use the vipy plugin you will need to install ipython and pyzmq, and finally run another batch script, as described in the install instructions [here](https://github.com/johndgiese/vipy)

-### Rational

-You may wonder why not just rename .vim vimfiles?
-Well, by keeping it named .vim and linking to it, the repository will work also on linux and mac.
-You may also wonder why not just copy vimrc up a directory and name it _vimrc?
-Well, by moving it up a directory we would take it out of the repository, and would no longer be able to track changes.

-Note: if you only want to add the .vim/windows directory to the current user's path, omit the -M

 # Install instructions on Linux/Mac

 ### 1. Download the repository into your .vim folder

 	git clone git://github.com/johndgiese/dotvim.git ~/.vim

 ### 2. Create a symbolic link to your vimrc

 	ln -s ~/.vim/vimrc ~/.vimrc

-You may wonder why not just copy vimrc up a directory and name it .vimrc?
-By moving it up a directory we would take it out of the repository, and would no longer be able to track changes.

-Note that I don't use a gvimrc file, instead I use an if statement in my vimrc that allows me to run gui stuff when appropriate, this keeps all my settings in a single file.

 ### 3. Run BundleInstall
 You should already have vundle installed, go into vim and type: